 It’s a frightening and exciting experience, but also a total blast.
 The guide will help you along the way, and even provide a little entertainment.
 Our guide seemed to be pretty knowledgeable about the river and rafting in general, was personable and funny, and gave a great overview of rafting to a party of all first time rafters.
 I feel like I learned a great deal about rafting by the end of our trip.

 Our trip with Wildwater Ocoee was a wonderful experience.
 The best part of the trip was getting to raft through such a beautiful area of the country.
 The southern Appalachian mountains truly are beautiful.
 It was a picture-perfect journey through the wilderness; one that I would definitely participate in again as well as recommend to others.

 After your trip, you will be able to check out a few pictures of your group rafting along the river.
 Although they are a bit pricey ($40 for the full CD), in my opinion well worth it.
 During your adventure, your guide will let you know when your photo is going to be taken so you can prepare in time to look at the camera.

 I definitely recommend a whitewater trip with Wildwater Ocoee to any thrill seeker up for a great adventure.
-You will get soaked.
-You will take in fantastic views of the mountains.
-You will learn how to maneuver the raft.
-You will be challenged.
+Yes, you will get soaked.
+But, you will also take in fantastic views of the mountains.
+And, you will learn how to maneuver the raft.
+And, you definitely will be challenged.
 But most of all, you will have an absolute blast!
 A rafting trip down the Ocoee River is the perfect addition to any Northern Georgia or Southeast Tennessee vacation.